barrett101/PSADT-PreLaunchCheck/README.md

 Win32App_PSADT_PreLaunch_ProcessCheck.ps1 -DeploymentType "Install" -Process "notepad,winword"

+Below will run the script in Install mode, and check for the explorer process, this will force it to prompt the user to install everytime not matter what.

+Win32App_PSADT_PreLaunch_ProcessCheck.ps1 -DeploymentType "Install" -Process "explorer"

 Use below for Intune Install Command field

 powershell.exe -executionpolicy bypass -file "Win32App_PSADT_PreLaunch_ProcessCheck.ps1" -DeploymentType "Install" -Process "notepad,winword"